-A portion of all proceeds for the month of December will be donated to the Maryland Food Bank.
+A portion of all proceeds for the month of April will be donated to Shoes That Fit.

 Our current processing time is 7-10 business days.

 Free US shipping when you spend $50 or more!

 - Price: $25.00

 - Availability: In stock Size out of stock?
 Want to know when it's back?

 The ultimate #squadgoals.
 Our SHERO tee features a few of our favorite women in recent history.

 Malala Yousafzai- Malala Yousafzai was born on July 12, 1997, in Mingora, Pakistan.
 As a child, she became an advocate for girls' education, which resulted in the Taliban issuing a death threat against her.
 On October 9, 2012, a gunman shot Malala when she was traveling home from school.
 She survived, and has continued to speak out on the importance of education.
 She was nominated for a Nobel Peace Prize in 2013.
 In 2014, she was nominated again and won, becoming the youngest person to receive the Nobel Peace Prize.
 Learn more here.